aeu/legible-algorithms/misc/networking/client_server/README.md

 Implementation of a client and server.
 The server listens on port 51000, to all possible addresses.
-The client connects to it.
-Anything you type in the client window will be sent to the server, until you type "q" at which point the program will quit.
+The client program spawns two thread that connect to the server and send a message to it which is echoed to the console.
+The server spawns a worker thread per client.
+Additionally the client keeps track of the count of messages sent.
+Both client threads update the count, which is protected by a mutex.